manikandtan-ck/PlanParse/README.md

 - Reads drawing lines stored directly in PDF files
 - Uses the rendered page image as an additional wall signal
-- Can detect wall-like structures from the rendered page when drawing lines are not available
+- Can detect wall-like structures from rendered pages when drawing lines are not available
 - Joins broken line segments and removes duplicate detections
-- Lets you view the lines and wall candidates found during detection
+- Lets you view lines and wall candidates found during detection
 - Exports detected walls as JSON
 - Includes an interactive Streamlit demo